hilsan/atmospheric_compound_similarity_analysis/README.md

 # Project run and visualization
 # notebook:
  'notebook/run_project.ipynb' - Outlines the sequence of commands to project analysis.
-This assumes that there exists a data/raw folder with subfolders: gecko(txt with a list of SMILES), mb_eu (msp file), mona/all/ (msp file), nablaDFT (summary.csv from article supplementary), qm9/xyz/ (xyz file for each molecule), quinones (), wang (with Supporting information CSV.csv).
+This assumes that there exists a data/raw folder with subfolders: gecko(txt with a list of SMILES), mb_eu (msp file), mona/all/ (msp file), nablaDFT (csv file), qm9/xyz/ (xyz file for each molecule), quinones (csv file), wang (with Supporting information CSV.csv).
 For the manuscript, all datasets were collected 8th of January, 2024.

  'notebook/for_manuscript.ipynb' - Includes code to create figures for manuscript from.
  'notebook/psat.ipynb' - Code to create plot comparing GeckoQ vapor pressures to those from Handbook of Chemistry and Physics